danchoi/ask_stack/README.md

 The next step is to compose your question in a text file.

-The text file should follow this format:
+The text file (let's call this one question.txt) should follow this
+format:

     How to use omniauth to make authenticated calls to services?